AkifOzcelik/AFK_XP_Grinder/README.md

 ## Configuration

-- `keys`: Determines which jeys you want to press.
+- `keys`: Determines which keys you want to press.
 Add different keys to change it however you want.

 - `exit_key`: Determines which key you want to press to stop the script.
 (I dont know why but you have to spam it.)

 ## How to Use

-1. Run the script, make sure you are giving commands to the game.
+1. Run the script, make sure you are in the game window.

 2. And you are done!

 ## AFK Information

 ![tweet](https://github.com/AkifOzcelik/fortnite_afk_xp_grind/assets/74510324/095f6c77-056e-4c57-b0dc-ed9d08016556)

 [Original Tweet](https://x.com/ItsADAMO_/status/1794067079651348594)

+## Risks

+Be aware that this is against Fortnites ToS.
+I do not accept any liability.
+But most likely you won't be banned.

 ## Meta